 S: You said in an interview with one of the lifestyle magazines that are starting to pay attention to you that a lot of your story lines come out of your files, and that some of the stuff is so unbelievable that you couldn't include it in your stories.

 AV: It's certainly toned down.
-Certainly some of the stuff I write that people think is so horrible is in fact muted.
+Certainly some of the stuff I write that people think is so horrible is, in fact, muted.
 Each of the books has been ahead of what journalism is reporting, and I'm always roundly criticized.
 Then as the pendulum swings back, everyone says, "Oh, we should have known."
-Whether it was computer-generated kiddie pom, or trafficking in children's body parts, or pedophiles in day care centers, or a 6-year-old committing a homicide.
+Whether it was computer-generated kiddie porn, or trafficking in children's body parts, or pedophiles in day care centers, or a 6-year-old committing a homicide.
 All those events that were reported, if you will, in my work later get validated by the media.
 But prior to that validation, everybody's very upset with what I write.

 S: Why do you think that is?

 AV: Well, nobody wants to believe there are sharks in the swimming pool.
 And maybe it's my style.
 Instead of gently introducing people to horror, I tend to grab people by the back of the neck and shove their face in it.
 Also, it's the connection with my actual work.
 You can't dismiss me as somebody having "dark fantasies" because of what I do for a living and have done for so long.

 S: A friend of mine recently discovered that he was a victim of child abuse, and the thing that's really got him wound up, that he's really, really angry about, as if he needed a reason, is the attention being paid to recantations.
 What's your feeling about this attention being paid to people who are now saying, "Well, I thought I was, but I wasn't?"